One of the things that has the biggest impact on our days and on our life is how we spend our first hours awake.

 1. DRINK A GLASS OF WATER

-As soon as you wake up and crawl out of bed, you should drink at the very least a glass of warm water (but 1l would be ideal!).
+As soon as you wake up and crawl out of bed, you should drink at the very least a glass of warm water.
 With some lemon, if you like.

 Water is great to activate your metabolism and wake your organs up.
 Your body hasn’t been drinking for 6-8 hours, it’s pretty dehydrated.